ursjoss/lola-sumup/README.md

   - `Contribution LoLa`: Share MiTi from selling LoLa items [20% * (`Gross MiTi (LoLa)` - `LoLa_Commission_MiTi`)]
   - `Credit MiTi`: Money from MiTi sales via Card w/o commission + contribution Lola sales + tips payed via Card [`Net MiTi (MiTi) Card` + `Contribution LoLa` + `MiTi_Tips_Card`]

-# Mittagstisch Report
+### Mittagstisch Report

+The purpose of the Mittagstisch export is to provide the relevant financial information to the Mittagstisch team.

-The columns of the resulting miti.csv file are defined as follows:
+The columns of the resulting file are defined as follows:

 - Generic columns
   - `Date`: [`Date`]